4ndre4s/4ndre4s/README.md

 ### Hi there 👋

-🌱 I’m currently learning flutter

-💬 Ask me about jQuery, Vue
+💬 Ask me about jQuery, Vue, Flutter

 📫 How to reach me: noreply@partsch.xyz